bryanwweber/orbital-mechanics-notes/interplanetary-maneuvers/interplanetary-transfer-phasing.md

 :name: fig:interplanetary-phase-angle-example
 :width: 100%

 The figure on the left shows the transfer from Neptune inward to Venus.
 The figure on the right shows the return trip from Venus outward to Neptune.
-Note that Venus completes many orbits around the sun, while Neptune completes less than half of one orbit during this entire process.
+Note that Venus completes many orbits around the Sun, while Neptune completes less than half of one orbit during this entire process.
 :::

 Using the final phase angle, we can compute the waiting time at Venus before a return Hohmann transfer is possible.
 Since $n_f > n_i$, we choose the positive version of Eq. {eq}`eq:interplanetary-wait-time`.